TikTok Hook Templates for Fitness Brands

 "Stop doing planks like this — you're wasting your time and risking injury"

-Best For
+Best for

-Correction content with high save rates
+Correction content with save-friendly utility

 Example